 Anytime you’re recovering from chronic issues, a recent accident, or surgery (even if that surgery was several years prior), or if you’re preparing for surgery, holistic health methods are hugely beneficial.
 If you were just in an accident and discharged after 5 hours in the ER, that is not the proper time to seek an alternative approach.
 Holistic health care should never be used to replace the advice or guidance of a physician.
 Acute injuries and emergency situations are still best treated by traditional Western medicine first.
 Then after your symptoms have stabilized (generally after 72 hours) and with the approval of your physician, it’s a perfect time to seek alternative options to complement and enhance your body’s ability to heal.

-Together, traditional Western medicine and holistic health provide the body with the best environment for healing – emotionally, physically, and spiritually.
+Together, traditional Western medicine and holistic health provide the body with the best environment for healing – physically, mentally, emotionally, and spiritually.

 What do you think about the top trends in holistic health?